evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

 **Text Descriptor Drift detection**.
-On some occasions, you want to use a different Metric, such as `ColumnDriftMetric`.
-Here is how you can do this:
+Sometimes, you might want to use a different Metric, like `ColumnDriftMetric`.
+Here is how to do this:

 ```python
 report = Report(metrics=[